simonjcs/ProGNet/README.md

 #### 7. Update filepaths in the main ProGNet_Segmentation.py file:

 - Update the input path in line 1277.
-This folder contain T2-DICOM folders.
+This folder should contain T2-DICOM folders.
 - Update the output path in line 1278.
-This folder will contain T2-DICOM folders that also include a SEG-DICOM file.
+This folder will (if the code was succesfully run) contain T2-DICOM folders that also include a SEG-DICOM file.
 - Update the filepath in line 1279 to point to the downloaded std_hist_T2.npy file.
 - Update the filepath in line 1280 to point to the progNet_t2.h5 model weights